eliudnjoroo/lanego-app-phase-1/README.md

-it's a folder for lanego farmers application
+it's a folder for lanego farmers application while it was in it's first phase of the project